 "It was the first time that I had seen it and the size of the entire eleven nearly knocked me cold, men that I had seen play last year looking like they had nearly doubled in size."

 Alabama football scored 217 points in 10 games and surrendered just 13 points ALL SEASON.
-(Somewhere, Saban is wiping a tear from his eye)
+(Somewhere, Saban is wiping a tear from his eye.)

-Elephant in Alabama Logos
+Big Al the Elephant in University of Alabama Logos

 Alabama's primarily logo consists of the classic "A", but an elephant peering over the words "Alabama Crimson Tide" is a secondary logo still used today.
 My favorite might be the one shown above of the fearsome four-legged animal stepping through the the block letter.